datalad/datalad/docs/source/basics.rst

 a repository, DataLad's datasets can be (re-)published to a new location without loosing the connection between the "original" and the new "copy".
-This is extremely useful for collaborative work, but also in more mundane scenarios such as data backup, or temporary deployment fo a dataset on a compute cluster, or in the cloud.
+This is extremely useful for collaborative work, but also in more mundane scenarios such as data backup, or temporary deployment of a dataset on a compute cluster, or in the cloud.
 Using git-annex, data can also get synchronized across different locations of a dataset (:term:`sibling`\s in DataLad terminology).
 Using metadata tags, it is even possible to configure different levels of